hilbix/Sponge-Vanilla/README.md

 - VM has enough resources like RAM, CPU, Disk.
   - No recommendations here how much, as it is a VM these are tunable parameters which can be changed easily.
 - You do not have a direct Internet connection (no default route), only an `HTTP(S)` proxy to the outside world
+  - Note that this is best practise, as having machines directly connected to the Internet always must be considered a major security risk.
+Never expose things to the Internet if there is no direct inevitable need for it.
+Period.
 - You know how to use SSH and come from some Unix system which is able to directly connect to the VM

 Following will be explained: